algorandfoundation/xGov/Proposals/xgov-196.md

     4. Schema - View Global & state schema
     5. TSClient - Generate TS client and download.
     6. Download the source map file

+**Playground:**
+Once the contract is compiled, You can deploy and interact with your contracts.
+Local temporary accounts are created and you can instantly dispense Algos to those accounts if your connected network is local-net.
+Select the method, account, and invoke the contract call with a button click.
+Boxes and foreign arguments are auto-populated using simulate call without any user inputs.
+This makes the method invocation flawless and quick.

 **Shareable URLs:**